2025 Women in Leadership Awards

 She Leads: Rev. Ruby Varghese

-With more than eighteen years in Covenant ministry, beginning starting in the Pacific Northwest Conference, Ruby Varghese has persevered through “closed doors” yet she continues to answer God’s call.
+Ruby Varghese began her Covenant ministry in the Pacific Northwest Conference more than eighteen years ago; she has persevered through “closed doors” and continues to answer God’s call.
 She recalls, “I pursued other things, and God just kept calling me back.
 It’s been quite a journey.”
 Mentored by both women and men across the denomination, Ruby says her experience of authentic leadership grew out of learning to “take up space and be seen as my most authentic self.”
 Raised in “very white, male‑centric spaces,” she originally thought she had to mimic others’ styles.
 Over time, she “found the courage to be who I am,” celebrating a uniqueness that comes with being one of the Covenant’s few South Asian pastors.
 And although she describes herself as “a fairly quiet person” who dislikes the spotlight, she says she receives the “She Leads” award with a mix of validation and gratitude—and all the more meaningful shared alongside two peers she deeply respects.

 She Preaches: Rev. Tamara Fore‑Ravelo

 As the first Indigenous woman ordained in the Covenant, Tamara Fore‑Ravelo views preaching as inseparable from personal story.
-“When I think about preaching, coming from my context, it really means to preach from your life,” she says, noting that without the gospel she and many on her reservation would have died.
+“When I think about preaching, coming from my context, she says, it really means to preach from your life.
+I dont take preaching lightly because I do understand that for some of us, our very life depends on it.
+That if we didnt hear the good news, we wouldve died.”
 In her community, which experienced high teen pregnancy rates, trauma, and under‑graduation, Tamara helped her family by “going dumpster diving in the middle of the night so that my sisters and other family members could have food and toiletries so we could go to school clean.”
 Driving her forward was the hope in the gospel that she held onto through every hardship.
-Although people in her life kept trying to convince her to set her sights for herself a lower, she studied at community college, then went on to earn a bachelor’s degree, an MBA, and an MDiv from Yale Divinity School.
+Despite people urging her to aim lower, she began at continuation school, then community college and went on to earn a bachelor’s degree, an MBA, and an MDiv from Yale Divinity School.
 She affirms that she still “holds on to the Word that’s been preached to me.”
 She seeks to preach “with conviction and authority,” proclaiming God as “a healer, a chain breaker, one who restores, who renews, who revives us.”

 She Advocates: Rev. Marti Burger